-So if Bob starts a pension on 1 June 2019 – no minimum pension payments for the 2019 financial year.
-Bob can still pay a pension, but he doesn’t have to.
+So if you start a pension on 1 June – no minimum pension payments for that financial year.
+You can still pay a pension, but you don’t have to.

-If your client didn’t pay a high enough pension, they lose ECPI status for that account.
+If you didn’t pay a high enough pension, you lose your ECPI status for that account.
 The super income stream for that account is taken to have ceased at the start of that income year for income tax purposes.

 You commute the account based pension back to accumulation as of 1 July and recognise 15% tax on any income for that year.
 And then report the commutation in the next TBAR.

 You might be able to apply the Commissioner’s discretion if this is an honest mistake or due to matters outside of your client’s control.
 In that case the account can keep its ECPI status and no need to commute.

 An honest mistake only counts as such if the shortfall is less than 1/12 of the minimum payment and you make the catch-up payment as soon as you become aware of the shortfall.